 Psychoanalysis was partially correct in asserting that depression was caused by self-aggression.
 But psychoanalysts did not recognize (and still have not recognized) the part played by inner passivity.
 This inner passivity, which is present to some degree in everyone, causes people to be inwardly receptive to the self-aggression.
 (It also causes them to be passive and lacking in self-regulation in everyday situations.)* The self-aggression is almost always derogatory, cruel, and irrational.
 So why would a person absorb such harsh, unmerited aggression and take it seriously, especially considering how unfair and irrational it is?
 The answer is that the individual is inwardly passive.

-The harsh self-aggressive part (inner critic or superego) is the same primitive energy that prehistoric humans needed for survival.
+The harsh self-aggressive part (inner critic or superego) is a derivative of the primitive aggression that prehistoric humans needed for survival.
 The aggressiveness has been muted somewhat by civilization, yet it has not been, by any means, entirely dispelled from our psyche.
 Self-aggression becomes problematic right from childhood when, in some measure, it’s turned inward against the frail ego, as Freud famously stated.
 The child’s weak musculature is unable to expend all of the considerable aggression outward into the environment, so it is turned inward against the self because it has to flow somewhere.
 Later, as adults, we do expend much of our aggressive energy outwards in the form of productive and creative sublimations, providing we’re not too neurotic (too inwardly conflicted), in which case we turn much of it inward against our self.

 Stubborn and resistant though it is, our conscious ego is, in this context, still just a minor troublemaker.
 As mentioned, the big troublemaker is inner passivity, which is an aspect of human nature located in our unconscious ego and constituting, in all likelihood, much of the intrinsic nature of the unconscious ego.
 Through inner passivity, we become entangled in conflict with self-aggression (the superego, in psychoanalytic language).
 Our unconscious ego is subordinate to the aggressive superego or inner critic, and it takes a very defensive, weak stand—it represents our best interests very badly—in its dealings with our inner critic.
 It is from this passive side that our psychological defenses, as well as our inward and outward defensiveness, arise.